Refuting the Direct Sum Conjecture for Total Functions in Deterministic Communication Complexity: Two-Party Communication and the Direct Sum Conjecture

-The result of this paper is Theorem~\ref{th:main}, we disprove the above form of the direct sum conjecture.
-We do so by exhibiting a family of functions where we can prove that parallel savings can be made to grow as a function of $n$.
+The result of this paper is Theorem~\ref{th:main}: we disprove the above form of the direct sum conjecture.
+We do so by exhibiting a family of functions for which we can prove that parallel savings can be made to grow as a function of $n$.

-\begin{theorem} There exists a family $(f_n)$ of total functions satisfying $\comp{f} = \frac{\comp{f^\symNumInstances}}{\symNumInstances} + \omega(1)$.
+\begin{theorem} There exists a family $(f_n)$ of total functions satisfying